Petronian/demayo-bioinformatics-utilities/manuals/cellranger-arc-workflow.md

 ## Installing Cell Ranger ARC and reference files

-Run the `installCellRangerArc.sh` file from the `tools` folder of this repository to have Cell Ranger installed locally on your home directory (`~`).
+Run the `installCellRangerArc.sh` file (once downloaded, execute the command: `bash installCellRangerArc.sh`) from the `tools` folder of this repository to have Cell Ranger installed locally on your home directory (`~`).
 This will create two folders:

 1. `cellranger-arc-2.0.2`, which will contain the main Cell Ranger ARC application, version 2.0.2.
 2. `refdata-cellranger-arc-GRCh38-2020-A-2.0.0`, which contains the reference genomes needed by Cell Ranger ARC for humans (GRCh38).